ABOUT

 Yoga

 Yoga is the union between the Self and the Divine.
 It is a practice that works on the body, mind, and spirit.
-In essence, we are energy, who come into the Earth and take a physical manifestation of a body.
+In essence, we are energy who come into the Earth and take a physical manifestation of a body.
 We feel, emote, and relate.
 We have dreams, plans, and aspirations.
-Our body and mind help us to work towards them and to hopefully achieve them.
+Our body and mind help us work towards them and hopefully achieve them.

-Yet, if it was just a question of eating, sleeping, earning a living, and procreating, our world of wealth and comfort would fulfill the basic human need of being happy and finding meaning in life.
+Yet, if it was just a question of eating, sleeping, earning a living, and procreating, our wealth and comfort would fulfill the basic human need for happiness and finding meaning in life.
 Surprisingly, it is not so.

 Every one of us has its own journey.
-And in this journey, we should strive to become more humane, rather than just remain mere humans.
-The practice of yoga helps us find the source, from where our inner journey begins.
-Because from the inner the outer is created.
+In this journey, we should strive to become more humane rather than just remain mere humans.
+The practice of yoga helps us find the source from which our inner journey begins.
+Because from the inner, the outer is created.
 It also helps us become better human beings and to cultivate qualities like compassion, empathy, and care.
 When all these begin to awaken inside us, life is not just about us, but also about the world around us.

-Kasia is a yoga and meditation practitioner and teacher, as well as Ayurvedic Marma Therapist.
-She began teaching after having worked for 10 years as a Brand Marketing Manager in the sports industry, at Adidas and Nike.
+Kasia is a yoga and meditation practitioner, teacher, and Ayurvedic Marma Therapist.
+After working for 10 years as a Brand Marketing Manager in the sports industry at Adidas and Nike, she began teaching.
 Being a sports lover, having played tennis, volleyball, and skiing, her first encounter with yoga was like finding a perfect blend of fitness and mindfulness.
-A couple of years later, a severe accident in running, which left her incapable of walking for two years, was a turning point, through which she fully dived into yoga and spirituality with meditation practices.“It was the most challenging and transformative period in my life and yoga was a great support for me.”
+A couple of years later, a severe accident in the running, which left her incapable of walking for two years, was a turning point, through which she fully dived into yoga and spirituality with meditation practices.“It was my life's most challenging and transformative period, and yoga greatly supported me.”

 “Yoga is a way of life for me.
 Daily morning practice is a mirror.
-It has the ability to show and bring me closer to who I really am, reveals to me a lot and oftentimes gives me space "to be at ease with what is".
+It can show and bring me closer to who I am, reveal to me a lot, and oftentimes give me space "to be at ease with what is."
 My practice is an opportunity to reflect and gain insights into how I want to live my life and who I choose to be.
 It makes me more awake, conscious, balanced, and connected to myself and those around me.”

 It is her passion and joy to share yoga with others.
-In her classes, she emphasizes the connection between the body, breath, and mind.
+Her classes emphasize the connection between the body, breath, and mind.
 She teaches and assists in Yoga Teacher Training.

 Kumiko Chiba